vladfaust/tarantool.cr/README.md

 ## Benchmarks

-Recent results on my 0.90Ghz CPU running on a single core with Tarantool running on the same machine via Docker:
+Recent benchmarking of 100k `select` requests on a single 0.90Ghz CPU core with Tarantool running on the same machine via Docker:

 ```
 $ crystal bench/select.cr --release